Keyboard shortcuts

 Note

-The Odin base library also has an append proc group function, which is generally preferred shorthand for invoking all variants of the append_X functions.
+The Odin base library also has an append proc group procedure, which is generally preferred shorthand for invoking all variants of the append_x procedures.

 Maps